-- To include those who may have special educational needs and/or disabilities, is that they will develop the necessary skills, knowledge and attributes to be able to lead happy and successful lives. - To have a school community working together, enabling children to achieve their full potential in a caring, calm and safe environment.
+Our vision for all pupils, including those who may have special educational needs and/or disabilities, is that they will develop the necessary skills, knowledge and attributes to be able to lead happy and successful lives.

+Our aim is having a school community working together, enabling children to achieve their full potential in a caring, calm and safe environment.
 We believe that establishing a culture of respect and kindness for others develops a strong sense of community.
 We nurture resilience and aspiration through children and staff working collaboratively.